-FXUA's MIS program is generally completed within two years of full time study.
-It consists of five (5) core courses (15 credits), five (5) specialization elective courses (15 credits) and two (2) other electives.
-The specialization electives allow a student to concentrate in a specific area for which there is demand and to achieve breadth and depth in that area.
+The MSIS program is generally completed within two years of full time study.
+It consists of five (5) required courses (15 credits), five (5) specialization courses (15 credits) and two (2) electives.
+The specialization courses allow a student to concentrate in a specific area for which there is demand and to achieve breadth and depth in that area.
 The two other electives give a student the opportunity to integrate and apply the knowledge and skills studied so far to real-world situations/problems through a capstone project, internship or a master's thesis.
-The specialization elective courses provide an opportunity for students to develop and fine-tune specific computing skills according to their areas of interest.
+The specialization courses provide an opportunity for students to develop and fine-tune specific computing skills according to their areas of interest.